 The complete NAAIM membership registry is confidential and available only to NAAIM members.
 To assist those individuals seeking more information on active investment management services, NAAIM has established the Find An Active Manager database.
-The database includes members who have specifically requested that their information be made available to individuals seeks active managers.
+The database includes members who have specifically requested that their information be made available to individuals who seek active managers.

 NAAIM does not recommend or endorse any investment advisory firm.
 Nor does NAAIM accept responsibility for the selection or retention of any investment adviser by a customer or the recommendations of any investment advisers.
 Investors should carefully review all information provided by any investment adviser prior to making an investment decision.